Hands-on learning for in-demand jobs, find out what apprenticeship pathway is right for you.

 What is an apprenticeship?

 Apprenticeship training is an agreement between an individual wishing to learn a skill “the apprentice” and an employer “apprentice trainer” who can provide the environment for skills trades training.
 The apprentice develops their skills on the job while working towards the required number of industry standard hours alongside the employer.
 Once they achieve a specific skill level or number of hours the apprentice attends training through an approved Training Delivery Agent such as Mohawk College.
-This process is supervised and administered by the Ministry of Labour, Training and Skills Development.
+This process is supervised and administered by the Ministry of Labour, Immigration, Training and Skills Development.

 An Ontario Apprenticeship includes: